Last Updated on June 3, 2024 by Soumya

 Dine at Pandeli Restaurant

 My favorite part is that the Spice Bazaar is home to the famous Pandeli Restaurant.
-Established more than a century ago by an Anatolian Greek chef of the same name, Pandeli is a Michelin Star restaurant that serves some of Istanbul’s best food.
-Plus, it has some wonderful views of the Galata Bridge from the windows.
+Established more than a century ago by an Anatolian-Greek chef of the same name, Pandeli is a Michelin-starred restaurant that serves some of Istanbul’s best food.
+Plus, it has wonderful views of the Galata Bridge from the windows.

 With its blue tiled walls, Pandeli is one of the prettiest restaurants I have eaten in Istanbul.
-From Audrey Hepburn to Queen Elizabeth II, it has played host to many celebrities over the decades.
+Over the decades, it has played host to many celebrities, from Audrey Hepburn to Queen Elizabeth II.
 Be sure to reserve a table in advance to avoid disappointment.

 Pandeli’s doner kebabs are too good.
-I loved their pilaf and their classic lamb stew.
-They have good vegetarian options too and everything is made the traditional Turkish way.
+I loved their pilaf and classic lamb stew.
+They also have good vegetarian options, and everything is made the traditional Turkish way.
 Delicious!

-As we get closer towards ending the most memorable day in Istanbul, we take you to another iconic Turkish landmark – the Galata Tower.
+As we approach the end of the most memorable day in Istanbul, we take you to another iconic Turkish landmark: the Galata Tower.

-Galata Tower is one of the most remarkable buildings that dot Istanbul’s skyline.
-The tower was built in 508 CE by Byzantine Emperor Justinianos and was used as a fire watchtower for centuries.
+Galata Tower is one of the most remarkable buildings on Istanbul’s skyline.
+It was built in 508 CE by Byzantine Emperor Justinianos and has been used as a fire watchtower for centuries.
 It is 200+ feet high and has a beautiful lookout balcony on the top.

 Climbing up the Galata Tower is completely worth it because of the amazing views it provides of Istanbul city.
 Sunset is one of the best times to do that since the entire city is bathed in an ethereal orange hue!